Pro V1x Alternatives: These Balls Could Be Even Better

 I’d say that’s a thumbs up for the Callaway.
 My only issue is that the cover on the Pro V1x seems to be more durable.
 Since they’re the same price, I don’t know why you’d play the Callaway (unless you’re brand-loyal).

-Mizuno RB Tour X
+Mizuno Pro X

 With the shorter irons and wedges, the Mizuno had a bit less spin which resulted in a lower trajectory.
 The lower flight could help you control your wedge shots better.

 Off the tee, the Mizuno spun more and flew higher.
 This could be useful to some, but won’t be for everyone.
+Everything else between them was similar, even the durability of the cover.

 Srixon Z-Star Diamond